The theater in the city of Naples

 The opera in Naples: Musica a Palazzo

-All the pathos of the work is directly transmitted to the viewer through live performance, which, unlike the theatre, you can almost touch and perceive every single and almost insignificant sound.
+All the pathos of the work is directly transmitted to the viewer through a lively and participatory, almost interactive performance where, unlike theatre, you can almost touch the performers and the events that go on stage.

 The possibility of breaking down, so easily, the wall of the so-called fourth wall, the one that usually alienates the viewer from the work, involves the public firsthand and becomes a scenographic expedient, unique in its kind, which makes this event unmissable.
-Musica a Palazzo, after being staged in the United States, staged La Traviata in the Royal Pavilion in Brighton in the United Kingdom where they received the honours of the overseas press by also winning the Argus Angel Award.
-It also triumphs works and shows also at the Trinity House in London and Postdam in Germany.
+Musica a Palazzo boasts operas and shows in Berlin, Paris at the famous Palais Vivienne and the prestigious Trinity House in London.
+In the United Kingdom, it has also received the honours of the press, winning the Argus Angel Award.

 If you love theatre you cannot exempt yourself from living this exciting adventure, run to Naples and discover the magic of opera a Palazzo.